 Funny Animal: Cerebus initially started out as just another one of this style of work.

 Genius Bruiser: Cerebus is one of the best warriors on Estarcion and rather intelligent.
 However, he is entirely unsophisticated, being interested only in fighting, drinking, sex, and indulging his short temper, and can be shockingly dim-witted at times.

 Go Into the Light: Subverted.
 Cerebus dies, and is eventually dragged kicking and screaming into the Light.
-By itself, this pretty much indicates that Cerebus went to Hell.
+This, plus Rick not being in the light with all the other characters, pretty much indicates that Cerebus went to Hell.
 This was all fine and good until Sim suddenly decided he wanted an even more Broken Base than he already had.
 In the author annotations to the final trade paperback, Sim mentions the possibility that Cerebus actually went to Heaven and was just panicking needlessly at the last second.

 Hearing Voices: This is how "Dave" communicates to Cerebus in Minds.
 Cerebus hears "Dave" as a voice in his head; the reader sees "Dave"'s speech balloons coming out of Cerebus' head along with Cerebus'.

 Heel Realization: Played for laughs with The Artist at the end of issue 25, when he thinks he was being insenstive about Claremont's death.

 Cerebus is revealed in Reads to be one, with both male and female genitalia and reproductive systems.
 This becomes a plot point in multiple fashions in later story arcs.
 Bear unknowingly lampshades this in Guys when he's chewing out Cerebus over a hissy fit: "It's like you're part chick or somethin'!"